sympy/sympy/doc/src/tutorial/gotchas.rst

     <... 'int'>

 This is usually not a big deal.
-Python ints work much the same as SymPy Integers, but there is one important exception, division.
+Python ints work much the same as SymPy Integers, but there is one important exception:  division.
 In SymPy, the division of two Integers gives a Rational:

     >>> Integer(1)/Integer(3)